 What is trauma?

-Trauma can be defined as the intense emotional response to a deeply distressing event or a series of enduring events.
+Trauma can be defined as the intense emotions that we feel in response to an extremely distressing event or series of events.
 Traumatic events may include:

 - Being involved in an accident (e.g. a car accident)

 - Being involved in catastrophic events (natural events such as earthquakes or man-made events such as war/terrorism)

 - Physical injury (e.g. amputations, disability)

 Ongoing psychological trauma can lead to post-traumatic stress disorder (PTSD), which is a serious anxiety disorder that comes with lots of different symptoms including flashbacks of the event, vivid nightmares and being easily startled.

 What are the signs and symptoms of trauma?